nodejs/node/doc/api/esm.md

 > Stability: 1 - Experimental

-> **Note: Do not rely on this flag.
+> Do not rely on this flag.
 We plan to remove it once the
 > [Loaders API][] has advanced to the point that equivalent functionality can
-> be achieved via custom loaders.**
+> be achieved via custom loaders.

 The current specifier resolution does not support all default behavior of the CommonJS loader.
 One of the behavior differences is automatic resolution